 The next step is to enter your API keys and select a Credit Card reader.

-After entering, be sure to check the validity by clicking the VERIFY button and finally save the changes.
+Be sure to check the validity by clicking the VERIFY button and finally save the changes.

 In the desktop version, enter the total amount of the payment by credit card.
 Then click on the + sign in the Credit Card section and select the Verifone P400 option.